Alain Robbe-Grillet: Biography

 Alain Robbe-Grillet was born in Brest (Finistère, France) to a family of engineers and scientists.
 He was trained as an agricultural engineer.
 During the years 1943 and 1944, he participated in compulsory labor in Nuremberg, where he worked as a machinist.
-The initial few months were seen by Robbe-Grillet as something of a holiday, since, in between the very rudimentary training he was given to operate the machinery, he had free time to go to the theatre and the opera.
+The initial few months were seen by Robbe-Grillet as something of a holiday.
+In between the very rudimentary training he was given to operate the machinery, he had free time to go to the theatre and the opera.

 In 1945, he completed his diploma at the National Institute of Agronomy.
 Later, his work as an agronomist took him to Martinique, French Guiana, Guadeloupe, and Morocco.
 In 1960, he was a signatory to the Manifesto of the 121 in support of the Algerian struggle for independence.
-He died in Caen after succumbing to heart problems.
+He died in 2008 in Caen after succumbing to heart problems.

 Work

 Robbe-Grillet's first published novel was The Erasers (Les Gommes), which was issued by Les Éditions de Minuit in 1953.
 After that, he dedicated himself full-time to his new occupation.
 His early work was praised by eminent critics, such as Roland Barthes and Maurice Blanchot.
 Around the time of his second novel, he became a literary advisor for Les Éditions de Minuit and occupied this position from 1955 until 1985.
 After publishing four novels, in 1961, he worked with Alain Resnais, writing the script for Last Year at Marienbad (L'Année dernière à Marienbad), and he subsequently wrote and directed his own films.

 In 1963, Robbe-Grillet published For a New Novel (Pour un Nouveau Roman), a collection of previously published theoretical writings concerning the novel.
 From 1966 to 1968, he was a member of the High Committee for the Defense and Expansion of French (Haut comité pour la défense et l'expansion de la langue française).
 In addition, Robbe-Grillet also led the Centre for Sociology of Literature (Centre de sociologie de la littérature) at the Université Libre de Bruxelles from 1980 to 1988.
 From 1971 to 1995, Robbe-Grillet was a professor at New York University, lecturing on his own novels.

 Although Robbe-Grillet was elected to the Académie française in 2004, in his eighties, he was never formally received by the Académie because of disputes regarding the Académie's reception procedures.
 Robbe-Grillet both refused to prepare and submit a welcome speech in advance, preferring to improvise his speech, as well as refusing to purchase and wear the Académie's famous green tails (habit vert) and sabre, which he considered outdated.